Name of Greece: Greeks

 William Smith notes in his Dictionary of Greek and Roman Geography that foreigners frequently refer to people by a different name (an exonym) from their native one (an endonym).
-Aristotle had the first surviving written use the name Graeci (Γραικοί), in his Meteorology.
+Aristotle had the first surviving written use of the name Graeci (Γραικοί), in his Meteorology.
 He wrote that the area around Dodona and the Achelous River was inhabited by the Selli and a people, who had been called Graeci but were called Hellenes by his time.

 From that statement, it is asserted that the name of Graeci was once widely used in Epirus and the rest of the western coast of Greece.
 It thus became the name by which the Hellenes were known to the Italic peoples, who were on the opposite side of the Ionian Sea.

 According to Hesiod, in his Catalogue of Women, Graecus was the son of Pandora and Zeus and gave his name to the people who followed the Hellenic customs.
 His brother Latinus gave his name to the Latins.
 Similarly, the eponymous Hellen is supposed to have given his name to the Greeks, or Hellenes.

 In his Ethnica, Stephanus of Byzantium also states that Graecus, the son of Thessalus, was the origin of the name Graeci for the Hellenes.